 This deceptively simple exercise is another way to build core strength and coordination.
 Plank also helps you improve your balance, body alignment and posture.

 2. Focus on something on the floor and keep your head in line with your back.
 Hold this plank position for at least 20 seconds while maintaining your form.

-3. To increase your effort go into Mountain Climber by pulling your right knee into your chest, then going back into Plank before pulling the other knee in .Keep rotating sides and focus on bringing your knees in and out as far and as fast as you can.
+3. To increase your effort go into Mountain Climber by pulling your right knee into your chest, then going back into Plank before pulling the other knee in.

 Another standard exercise (although not always done with correct form), pushups work muscles in the chest, upper back, shoulders and arms while also improving flexibility and balance.

 1. Kneel down on all fours with your hands about shoulder-width.
 Lean forward until your shoulders are directly over your hands.

 2. Extend your feet behind you, toes pointed forward, keeping your body in a straight line and your core engaged.

 3. Push up, keeping your head aligned with your spine, then slowly lower yourself until your chin or chest touches the floor.